user007ash/Main-Kaun--/README.md

-Got it!
-Here's the regenerated and polished `README.md` for your project, correctly using the name **Main-Kaun** (always in brackets):

----

 # 🧠 Main-Kaun

 **Main-Kaun** is a fun twist on the classic guessing game.
 In this version, **you** ask the questions — and the AI gives you intelligent hints to help you guess the character!
 Think of it as **Reverse Akinator**, where you're in control, powered by a blazing-fast LLM backend.